 9. Keep a journal to get the creative juices flowing and discover more about yourself.
 Creativity kills boredom.
 Oddly enough, writing on the subject “Why I am bored today” will become interesting.
 And writing questions and their answers provide us with solutions.
 Example questions include, “Why am I bored today?
 What am I doing wrong?
 What can I do to improve the situation?
 What do I choose to do?
 When will I do it?
 Why not now?”

-10. Find something useful to do, such as cleaning a room, getting rid of clutter, washing dishes, or doing the laundry.
+Other useful things to do include cleaning a room, getting rid of clutter, washing dishes, or doing the laundry.
 Don’t be fooled by unpleasant feelings that arise when it is time to do your chores.
 You see, it’s not a matter of doing or avoiding something unpleasant, but a matter of doing what needs to be done now or growing unhappy with yourself later.
 And if you give in to the temptation to avoid your chores, your suffering is multiplied because not only do you fail to get things done, but you will experience boredom, regret, loss of self-discipline, a decline in self-esteem, a growing sense of helplessness, and more.
 Wow!
 That’s a heavy price to pay just to avoid a little unpleasantness.

 11. Choose a cause you believe in and dedicate yourself to it, for as Erich Fromm wrote, “One of the worst forms of mental suffering is boredom, not knowing what to do with oneself and one’s life.
 Even if man had no monetary, or any other reward, he would be eager to spend his energy in some meaningful way because he could not stand the boredom which inactivity produces.”